Narcyza Żmichowska

-Narcyza Żmichowska /pl/ (Warsaw, 4 March 1819 – 24 December 1876, Warsaw), also known under her popular pen name Gabryella, was a Polish novelist and poet.
+Narcyza Żmichowska (/pl/; 4 March 1819 – 24 December 1876), also known under her popular pen name Gabryella, was a Polish novelist and poet.
 She is considered a precursor of feminism in Poland.

 Life

 Żmichowska became governess for the noble House of Zamoyski in 1838.
 She went with her employer to Paris, where she reunited with her brother Erazm, Polish revolutionary, exiled from the Russian Partition after the anti-Tsarist November Uprising crushed by the imperial army.
 Her brother's political and social views greatly influenced Narcyza.
 On his advice, she enrolled at the Bibliothèque Nationale, and became one of the first women at the French Academy ever.